Giraut/tFlipper/README.md

 ![Flipper Zero display in the console](screenshots/keyboard_mapping_help.png)

-If you run `python tflipper.py -H`, the display will be rendered using high-density semigraphics: the entire display will then fit in a 80 x 24 console, at the cost of a slightly distorted image, because the aspect ratio cannot be respected:
+- Run `python tflipper.py -H` to render the display using high-density semigraphics: the entire display will then fit in a 80 x 24 console, at the cost of a slightly distorted image, because the aspect ratio cannot be respected:

 ![Flipper Zero display in the console](screenshots/high_density_semigraphics_rendering.png)

-If you run `python tflipper.py -t session.txt`, the session will be recorded as ANSI art text in `session.txt`.
-The text file can be replayed with the correct timing with `python tfreplay.py session.txt`.
+- Run `python tflipper.py -t session.txt` to record the session as ANSI text in `session.txt`, including timing markers and button press events:
+  - The screen session can be replayed with the correct timing with `python tfreplay.py session.txt`
+  - The button presses can be replayed on the Flipper zero with `python tflipper.py -r session.txt`

-If you run `python tflipper.py -g session.gif`, the session will be recorded as an animated GIF:
+- Run `python tflipper.py -g session.gif` to record the session as an animated GIF:

 ![Flipper Zero session recorded as an animated GIF](screenshots/session_animation.gif)

+The animated GIF can be replayed using most image viewers, video players and web browsers, but it does not contain any replayable button press events.

 ## Installation